When is the next solar eclipse in my country?

 The calculator displays the date of the next solar eclipse of any kind observable in your country.
 Not every eclipse is visible from every part of a country.

-The total eclipse on Monday began in the north eastern Pacific Ocean and made landfall at Lincoln Beach, Oregon at 10:16 local time (18:16 BST).
+The total eclipse on Tuesday begins in the Pacific Ocean and be visible in the Pitcairn Islands at 10:27 local time (18:27 BST).

 How solar eclipses happen